BillXr/airplane_ticket_reservation/README.md

 # Airplane-ticket-reservation

-Java project with gui (java swing) for airplane tickets reservation.
+Java project with java swing for airplane tickets reservation.

 This program gives client through a gui to choose the option he wants.He can make a new ticket reservation with his informations and add it to a list using the new button,which will be saved in a file locally in our system.